-My job also plugs me into the APCO Worldwide network across Europe and around the world, where I contribute to international projects and help bridge the gaps in understanding that occur naturally between regions as diverse as the Americas, Europe, Africa and Asia-Pacific.
+My job also plugs me into the APCO Worldwide network across Europe and around the world, where I contribute to international projects and help bridge the gaps in understanding that occur naturally between regions as diverse as the Americas, Europe, the Middle East, Africa and Asia-Pacific.

-Both within Brussels and abroad, my job focuses on finding the most effective narrative for my clients’ needs, paring down important and detailed technical arguments or policy positions to their essential core, around which creative campaigns using the full range of communication tools and disciplines can be built and then set in motion.
+Both within Brussels and abroad, my job focuses on finding the most effective narrative for my clients’ needs.
+I pare down important and detailed technical arguments or policy positions to their essential core, then build and activate creative campaigns around that core, using the full range of APCO’s communication tools and disciplines.

-Well, I’ve been in Brussels, with APCO, for the last ten years.
-Time flies.
+Well, I’ve been in Brussels, with APCO, since 2008 and time flies.
 Before this I had over a decade in London public affairs.
 My initial few years at Edelman and Text 100, during the dot.com boom and bust, were largely technology-led public affairs.
 Key clauses of the Electronic Communications Act and the Regulation of Investigatory Powers Act still lurk in my mind.

 After a while I was lured away to work for The Royal Parks, which provided me with one of the best offices in London (in the middle of Hyde Park no less) and taught me invaluable lessons in stakeholder management (naturists by the Serpentine), crisis communication (the Diana, Princess of Wales Memorial Fountain), high profile events (Live 8 and the 2003 Anti War March) and realpolitik.